Ventanilla District

-Ventanilla is a district of the Constitutional Province of Callao in Peru, and one of the seven districts that comprise the port city of Callao.
+Ventanilla is a district of Callao, Peru.
 Covering more than half of the province's territory, it is Callao's largest district.

 The current mayor of Ventanilla is Pedro Carmelo Spadaro.

+History

 It was officially established as a district on January 28, 1969.
 The first stone for the building of Ventanilla was placed on September 24, 1960, in what is now the Central Church of Ventanilla San Pedro Nolasco.

 Geography

 The district has a total land area of 73.52 km2.
 Its administrative center is located 71 meters above sea level.
 Ventanilla is located in the northern part of the province.

 Ventanilla is made up of eight urban zones and more than 160 neighborhoods (barrios).